HotPocketHPE/mhguide/README.md

 ## Hammer

 Hammer is hard-hitting yet technical.
 Different levels of charge give different moves, and hitting a monster's head enough can KO it for a big opening.
-Predict which move you'll need, then charge and go for the head!
+Aim well and focus the head to deal massive damage!

 Hammer can charge while walking, which gives it surprising mobility!
-The superpound (release a full charge when standing still) is relatively safe, but deals good damage and KO buildup.
-The golf swing is harder to use, but deals big damage, so go for it when you can.
+The superpound (release a full charge when standing still) is relatively safe and strong.
+The golf swing is harder to use, but deals more damage and KO.

 Hitting the monster's head enough KO's it, leading to a huge opening.
 Go for the head whenever you can!
-A few monsters (such as Uragaan) have tough heads, so for them pick somewhere else to hit.
+For monsters with tough heads (such as Uragaan), pick somewhere else to hit.

 ## Hunting Horn

 Hunting Horn is mobile and precise, with reliable long-range pokes as well as KO potential when hitting the head.
 It can also play songs that grant buffs to yourself and teammates.
 Snipe the monster's head over and over with your range and speed!

-Your most important songs are Self-Improvement (grants a huge movement speed buff + immunity to bouncing), and Attack Up (grants +15%/20% of your weapon's raw).
+Your most important songs are Self-Improvement (huge movement speed buff + immunity to bouncing), and Attack Up (+15%/20% of your weapon's raw).
 Try to keep these active at all times!
-Beyond that, don't focus too much on the songs though.
+Beyond that, don't focus too much on the songs.
 Hitting the monster is more important!

+Like Hammer, Hunting Horn can KO the monster with head hits.
+Use your long range, speed, and versatile moveset to stick to the head, and you'll be rewarded!

 ## Sword and Shield